Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What Sellers Should Know About Home Inspections and Repair Negotiations

-If you are preparing to sell your home, it is important to understand what can happen after the buyer’s inspection.
+If you are preparing to sell your home, it is important to understand what may happen after the buyer’s inspection.

-For homeowners in Frisco, Plano, Preston Hollow, and North Dallas, Gary and Linda Bale with Bale Real Estate Group help sellers prepare before listing, evaluate inspection risk, respond strategically to repair requests, and move toward closing with confidence.
+Gary and Linda Bale with Bale Real Estate Group help homeowners throughout Allen, Aubrey, Celina, Coppell, Dallas, Frisco, McKinney, Park Cities, Plano, Preston Hollow, Princeton, Prosper, North Dallas, and the surrounding Greater Dallas area prepare before listing, evaluate inspection risk, respond strategically to repair requests, and move toward closing with confidence.

 Why the Inspection Period Matters

-After a buyer’s offer is accepted, the buyer usually has an option period or inspection period to evaluate the home.
+After a buyer’s offer is accepted, the buyer typically has an option period or inspection period to evaluate the home.

-During this time, the buyer may hire a home inspector and review the condition of the property.
-Even a well-maintained home can have inspection items.
+During this time, the buyer may hire a professional inspector and review the condition of the property.
+Even a well-maintained home can have inspection findings.

 Inspection reports may include: